Vidvox/vvedu/pages/teaching/teaching_module_1.md

 * What are audio / sound inputs?
 * What are MIDI, DMX and OSC?
 In what ways are they different?

+### Discussions

+* Why is responsiveness an important part of live visuals?
+* Why use MIDI and OSC instruments / controllers for live performance?

 ### Demonstrations